 His long-term research interests are primarily in the themes of urban public space, transportation, popular culture and streetlife in early 20th century Latin America, though he has also been publishing material on the worker press of the region and on teaching.
 He is developing an interest in the visual history of Latin America, particularly in the southern cone region, ranging into the contemporary period.
-He is currently writing an article on the intersection of the streetcar with the urban imaginary.

 - “The Streetcar in the Urban Imaginary of Latin America,” Journal of Urban History, January 2016, 42:1, 162-179

 - “Moving Between the Global and the Local: The Industrial Workers of the World and Their Press in Latin America,” in In Defiance of Boundaries: Anarchism in Latin American History, edited by Geoffroy de Laforcade and Kirwin Shaffer (University Press of Florida: Gainesville, 2015), 72-93.

 - “Radical Border Crossers: The Industrial Workers of the World and Their Press in Latin America”, Estudios Interdisciplinarios de America Latina y el Caribe (Tel Aviv), 22:2, July/December 2011.